What is Shrinkage Formula?

 Shrinkage Rate = 2.70%

 Therefore, the manufacturing business has an inventory loss of $1,000 due to the shrinkage reported between the book of account and actual value.
-The shrinkage rate is comparatively low at 2.70%, and hence this shrinkage may be due to accounting error while reporting the values in the book of accounts.
+However, the shrinkage rate is comparatively low at 2.70%, and hence this shrinkage may be due to accounting errors while reporting the values in the book of accounts.

 Relevance and Uses

-It is very critical for the accountants and the audit experts to monitor the physical inventory levels.
+It is critical for the accountants and the audit experts to monitor the physical inventory levels.
 Further, it has to be compared with the inventory levels, as mentioned in the book of accounts.
-Once the value is determined, the shrinkage, if any, arising out of the comparison should be noted and reported to the top management.
+Once the value is determined, the shrinkage arising out of the comparison should be noted and reported to the top management.

-The determination of the shrinkage levels helps in better control over the inventory maintained.
-An inventory shrinkage may be a result of direct theft, which may have been done by either employee, vendors, or the customers.
+Determining the shrinkage levels helps in better control over the inventory.
+For example, an inventory shrinkage may result from direct theft, which may have been done by either employees, vendors, or customers.

 Inventory shrinkage may also arise due to errors made by the accountants while performing inventory valuation.
-Hence, it could be inferred that the shrinkage determination indirectly helps in the controlling aspect of how the shrinkage is managed on a day to day basis.
+Hence, it could be inferred that shrinkage determination indirectly helps control how it is managed on a day-to-day basis.